 “He threw them all right, but they fell short . . . into the audience.
 So the place was rapidly filling up with smoke.

 “And at this stage, the place was totally filled with smoke; people were rushing for the doors and the army was using riot shields.
-A complete and unprecedented debacle, and everyone thought we’d organized it!
-People were saying afterwards, ‘It was great!
+A complete and unprecedented debacle and everyone thought we’d organized it!
+People were saying afterward, ‘It was great!
 To be honest, there was a bit too much smoke for my liking, but bringing in the army was a great stroke!'”

 “Finally, he was pulled backstage and extinguished.
 And again, everyone thought it was part of the act.
 They gave us a standing ovation.
 And we got lots of letters saying the act has never been as good as when we incorporated the fire dancer!”